nicferrier/sqlserver-event-demo/README.md

 That's ok.
 It's still just waiting.
 Not actively hammering the database.

+## Requirements

+This will work anywhere you have a modern NodeJs.
+The [drivers used](https://tedious.org) are portable across operating systems.

+So now you can host your SQLServer on Windows and event from a unix box.

 ## Getting it

 ```
 npm install sql-server-sse-bridge
 ```

 ## Setting up an environment that you can test this with